-A five-fold cross-validation of our model can be found in Supplementary Information S9.
-It shows that our model is robust to outliers, and uncalibrated estimates have a coefficient of determination (R2) with out-of-sample selections of reported data of 0.418 to 0.722 for the year 2010, depending on the evaluated indicator.
-When calibrating our model to 1975, the first year with a complete set of reported data also for BMI distribution data, the match of our results with out-of-sample reported data of 2010 was further improved to an R2 of 0.542 to 0.897.
-In contrast to our previous model version which relied on a statistical model with time-dependent parameters, the model of this study shows a better agreement with reported data for total and animal source calories without the need of time-dependent model parameters (see Supplementary Information S10).
+the first year with a complete set of reported data also for BMI distribution data, the match of our results with out-of-sample reported data of 2010 was further improved to an R of 0.542-0.897.
+In contrast to our previous model version which relied on a statistical model with time-dependent parameters, the model of this study shows a better fit with reported data for total and animal-source calories without the need of time-dependent model parameters (see Supplementary Information 2, section S10).

 In our middle-of-the-road scenario, global food demand increases by +65% until 2050 relative to 2005 which is within the range of multiple other projections, such as the rise by +54% estimated by the FAO, or the estimated +70% by Bijl et al..
-For global livestock calorie demand we estimate an increase by +108% relative to 2005, which is again higher than FAO's projections of +76% and close to the estimate of +110% by Bijl et al..
-An extensive comparison of our projections to other studies19,24-26, including regional and commodity-specific estimates, is presented in Supplementary Information S10.
+For global livestock calorie demand we estimate an increase by +108% relative to 2005, which is again higher than FAO's projections of $+76\%^{24}$ and close to the estimate of +110% by Bijl et al..
+An extensive comparison of our projections to other studies19, 24-26, including regional and commodity-specific estimates, is presented in Supplementary Information 2, section S10.